About Christ Church of the Ascension

 CHRISTMAS EVE, 1963, saw the first worship service of Christ Church of the Ascension, then the newest mission of the Diocese of Arizona.
 A small group of approximately fifty people asked The Reverend Canon George McNeill Ray to be the Vicar of the Mission.
 The first location was an old abandoned movie and television studio at 5100 N. 40th Street.
 An overflow crowd attended the first service – 273 people – and 103 people attended on Christmas Day.
 Bishop Harte complimented the Mission by presiding at both services.

 Fr.
 Daniel is a passionate preacher and teacher who fell in love with liturgy in college.
 That love of liturgy led him from a Southern Baptist childhood to ministry in the Episcopal Church.
-Daniel earned his Maters of Divinity from the Church Divinity School of the Pacific in 2003 after serving at St. James Episcopal Church in San Francisco as a worship leader and intern and at the Diocese of California as Associate Coordinator of Young Adult Ministries and Church Development.
+Daniel earned his Masters of Divinity from the Church Divinity School of the Pacific in 2003 after serving at St. James Episcopal Church in San Francisco as a worship leader and intern and at the Diocese of California as Associate Coordinator of Young Adult Ministries and Church Development.
 His undergraduate degree is a Bachelor of Creative Arts in Worship from Grand Canyon University.
-Daniel reads voraciously, writes and trail runs.
+Fr.
+Daniel reads voraciously, writes, and enjoys trail running.

 A Navy veteran, Fr.
 Bill+ served as a Lieutenant on active duty 2 years in the Vietnam War, then 2 years as a legal officer at Naval Schools Command in San Francisco.
 He also served on the staff of San Francisco's Grace Cathedral as Deputy Verger and assistant organist for 2 years, having sung in the cathedral's Choir of Men and Boys while in the Navy.
 An organist, he continued his education at Union Theological Seminary in New York where he earned his Master's Degree in organ and choral-conducting from the seminary's School of Sacred Music, then served as an organist and choir director in CA and in TX, before going to seminary in 1975.